platformsh/platformsh-docs/use-platform/going-live.rst

 1 - Domain
 ----------

 First thing you need is to add your domain via the :ref:`platform_ui` using the configuration page of your project.
+It is important to note that once you do this, your site master branch will no longer be accessible at master-<project_id>.<country>.platform.sh.
+If you require access to the site, you can create a hosts file entry and point it to the IP address that resolves when you access your master project branch.

 2 - Routes
 ----------